emissary-ingress/emissary/reference/headers.md

 apiVersion: getambassador.io/v1
 kind:  Mapping
 metadata:
-  name:  tour-backend
+  name:  quote-backend
 spec:
   prefix: /backend/
-  service: tour
+  service: quote
   headers:
-    x-tour-mode: backend
+    x-quote-mode: backend
     x-random-header: datawire
 ```

-will allow requests to /backend/ to succeed only if the x-tour-mode header has the value backend and the x-random-header has the value datawire.
+will allow requests to /backend/ to succeed only if the x-quote-mode header has the value backend and the x-random-header has the value datawire.

 ### A conditional example